-- degrees you want to rotate by. - Click and drag the object to rotate the object as you need. - Right-click the selected object, and choose Rotate > select Clockwise/ Counterclockwise to rotate by 90 degrees or choose More Rotation Options to specify degrees you want to rotate by.
+- degrees you want to rotate by. - Click and drag the opical icon that appears on the selected object to rotate the object as you need. - Right-click the selected object, and choose Rotate > select Clockwise/ Counterclockwise to rotate by 90 degrees or choose More Rotation Options to specify degrees you want to rotate by.